Class 3 Information

-Science and MyMaths are set as appropriate to support the learning
+- MyMaths is set as appropriate to support the learning

-With the exception of the home learning tasks, homework should take no longer than 20 minutes.
-I do expect homework to be completed.
-If there is a problem, please contact me.
+Homework should take no longer than 20 minutes a day.
+We do expect homework to be completed.
+If there is a problem, please feel free to contact me.

 ‘I Can Do Maths’ project.
-This scheme comprises a weekly set of problems, to be spread over the week and marked each Friday morning.
+This scheme comprises a weekly set of problems, to be spread over the week and marked each Wednesday morning.
 All children should be encouraged to answer the questions independently, for homework.
-They can bring in their book each day, as they do have the opportunity to work on their maths in school, so can use the time to also ask their class teacher for help, if needs be.
+They can bring in their book each day, as they do have the opportunity to work on their maths in school, so can use the time to also ask their class teacher or a learning partner for help, if needs be.
 TTRockstars (Times Tables Rockstars) is an online program which helps supports multiplication fluency.
 Children also have access to MyMaths, an on-line homework and support programme, for which they each have a log-in and password which we record in their reading diaries.

 - Children should record the book title, book level and quiz number of the book they choose then record their daily reading in their diaries.
 After completing their AR quiz, pupils record their percentage score beside the book.
 Parents can indicate when they are reading with or listening to their child read.

 - All children will be given time to change their reading books and it is important that they do this themselves, right from the start.
 If you have concerns about the books they are choosing, then please come and see me.
 Please be assured that they will be supported and guided with this task and will quickly gain independence.

-Wednesday – Games (football/netball kit.
-Warm jumper and joggers for colder weather)
+- Wednesday – Games (football/netball kit.
+Warm blue or black sweatshirt and joggers for colder weather)

 - The children have access to a writing pencil, rubber, ruler, whiteboard and pen.
 If they wish, they can bring in colouring pencils and a small glue stick, to be kept in a non-bulky pencil case.
 Desk/drawer space is limited.

 - We would ask for your children’s water bottles to be filled at home each morning.
-They will be replenished each lunch-time.
+They will be replenished during the day.

 - ❖ Using a tally system, the children collect individual “merit points” (mp) in both work outcomes and independent thinking skills.
 Each tally (or five merit points) earns a…Diddy Dot!
 (DD).
-Children collect their DDs on a card and when they achieve 10, they will receive their first certificate.
-They will continue to accumulate DDs, earning rewards at intervals of 20, 40, 80 and 100
+Children collect their DDs on a card and when they achieve 9, they will receive their first certificate.
+They will continue to accumulate DDs, earning rewards at intervals of 18, 27, 36, 45 etc.

 All your children are settling well into their new year groups; working hard and enjoying new challenges.
 I have tried to think of all the areas within Class Three that may be of interest to you, but I’m sure I’ll have forgotten to mention something!
 Please let me know if you do have any other queries.